75 Hard Review

 With this program, you are training your body to expend more energy and rely on this energy expenditure, and when you stop doing all of this exercise, your body might pick up some of that fat that it lost because it got used to doing all these workouts.
 There is such a thing as too much exercise and you don’t want your body to get used to doing too much exercise, especially paired with being in a calorie deficit.

 What this program also doesn’t factor in is peoples’ schedule limitations and professional or family obligations.
-What if you work 50-60 hour weeks, or a single parent of a young child?
-Do you think you’ll be able to do 90 minutes of activity every single day especially if you don’t have help?
+What if you work 50-60 hour weeks, or you're a single parent of a young child?
+Do you think that you’ll be able to do 90 minutes of activity every single day, especially if you don’t have help?
 Absolutely not.
 So now we’re excluding people from this program because it’s not feasible for them whereas with a different program, people can succeed by just committing to 20 minutes of movement a day.

 So would I recommend 75 HARD to anyone?
 Probably not.